 Our approach to blended learning

 Blended learning combines timetabled live online learning with timetabled face-to-face on-campus sessions.
-The live online sessions will make up 50% of your timetabled learning activities.
 We have designed this approach to offer our students the best of both live online and on-campus learning opportunities.

 Blended learning offers students greater opportunities to interact with tutors and classmates, build friendships and a sense of community, as well as the flexibility to fit around your other commitments.